Applications are currently being accepted through January 5, 2024 at 4:oo pm (CST)

 PHASE 1: Submit Application

 Applicants must complete and electronically submit all application materials by an established deadline.
-A non-refundable $45 application fee is required during Phase 1.
+The application fee is being waived for all applicants.

 At minimum, candidates are required to submit copies of the following documents as part of their application: